SAP-samples/teched2025-IN162/exercises/ex5/ex5_3_details.md

     <img src="../ex5/images/image4.png" width=60% height=100%>

-7. You will see that all other fields, like **'Contact'**, **'Assigned To'**, etc., will be auto filled based on your selection.
+7. You will see that all other fields, like **'Contact'**, **'Assigned To'**, etc., will be auto-filled based on your selection.
 Retain these values and finalize the settings by creating **'Save and Open'**.

     <img src="../ex5/images/image5.png" width=70% height=100%>